 A/B testing lets you confirm that you’re targeting the best audience for each campaign.
 PowerInbox does this automatically to help publishers make the most of their ads, but if you’re coming to the table with hard preconceived notions in mind, you could be reducing your options for monetization.

 PowerInbox offers more than 170 categories to choose from.
 You can opt-out of categories that don’t fit your needs, but the more avenues you close, the lower your returns may be.
 Instead, consider leaving more potential categories open; you may be surprised by the results and what your audience clicks on.

 When faced with the question of how many ads you should place when running a campaign, you might think that the obvious answer is “as many as you can afford.”
 But the opposite may actually be true, especially when you’re placing ads in email.
 Too many of the same or similar ads begin to look like spam and annoy users.

 Email subscribers and other users of free or freemium content typically understand the trade-off: They get good content in exchange for tolerating advertisements.
 Many will even click on and support relevant ads.
 But there’s a line past which ads become too annoying and actually do more harm than good.
 A/B testing helps you find that line so you don’t cross it, letting you increase click-through on the ads you do place.

 Not all testing is related to the ads themselves.
 When you’re placing ads within an email environment, the reader has to open the email for the ad to be seen.
 A/B testing helps you hone your subject lines to ensure the highest open rates possible.

-When you test your ads, you may find surprising results.
+When you A/B test ad placement, you may find surprising results.
 Or, you may simply get the peace of mind in confirming that your assumptions were correct.
 Either way, A/B testing is a cost-effective and proven method of improving online advertising efforts.

 For more information about placing ads in emails and other channels, contact PowerInbox today.